partageit/private-packages-bootstrap/skel/README.md

 ## When to build the packages list?

-The packages list should be re-built when a repository is updated, i.e. when changes are pushed.
+The packages list should be re-built when a repository is updated, i.e. when new tags are created.

 ## References